focus-creative-games/hybridclr/README.md

 - Implemented an efficient register interpreter
 - Provide a large number of instinct functions to improve the performance of the interpreter

-## The difference from other popular c# hot update schemes
+## The Difference From Other C# Hot-Update Solution

 HybridCLR is a native c# hot update solution.
 In layman's terms, il2cpp is equivalent to the aot module of mono, and HybridCLR is equivalent to the interpreter module of mono, and the combination of the two becomes a complete mono.
 HybridCLR makes il2cpp a full-featured runtime, natively (that is, through System.Reflection.Assembly.Load) supports dynamic loading of dlls, thereby supporting hot updates of the ios platform.